Can Live Music (Live 1971–1977)

 Can Live Music (Live 1971–1977) is a double live album by the band Can, released in 1999 and recorded in the UK and West Germany between 1972 and 1977 (despite the title referencing 1971).
-It originally came as an item in the now out of print Can box set.
+It was originally included in the now out-of-print Can box set, Can Box.

-The album contains several tracks created through instantaneous free improvisation ("Jynx", "Fizz", "Colchester Finale" and "Kata Kong") that did not appear on any of Can's studio albums.
-"Spoon" is from same concert appearing on the film "Can Free Concert 1972" by Peter Przygodda, which was released to celebrate success of the Spoon-single.
+The album contains several free improvisations ("Jynx", "Fizz", "Colchester Finale" and "Kata Kong") that were titled for this release, and are not songs from any of Can's studio albums.
+The extended version of "Spoon" is from the same show appearing in the film Can Free Concert 1972 by Peter Przygodda, which was also included as part of Can Box.

+In 2021, Mute Records released Live in Brighton 1975, which includes full versions of the tracks titled "Dizzy Dizzy" and "Vernal Equinox" on Can Live Music.
+Because these tracks are actually improvisations on the themes of those songs, they are titled numerically (as "Drei" and "Vier" respectively) as with the other tracks on Live in Brighton 1975.

 Track listing

 All songs written by Holger Czukay, Michael Karoli, Jaki Liebezeit and Irmin Schmidt, except where noted.